lumapps/dep-check/README.md

 ## Installation

-To install dep-check, run this command in your terminal:
+To install **dep-check**, run this command in your terminal:

     pip install dep-check

-This is the preferred method to install dep-check, as it will always install the most recent stable release.
+This is the preferred method to install **dep-check**, as it will always install the most recent stable release.

 If you don't have [pip](https://pip.pypa.io) installed, this [Python installation guide](http://docs.python-guide.org/en/latest/starting/installation/) can guide you through the process.
+You can also see [other installation methods](https://github.com/lumapps/dep-check/blob/master/doc/installation.md).

 ## Usage